 Study areas include:

-Your first year of your business management degree also introduces you to the core principles of accounting, finance, marketing and economics to provide you with the essential business knowledge needed for a successful career.
+The first year of your business management degree also introduces you to the core principles of accounting, finance and marketing to provide you with the essential business knowledge needed for a successful career.

 In your final year, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation.
 This will give you the chance to further develop vital employability skills in areas of research, time management and critical thinking.